 “I’m not sure.
 I mean, I want them both to be happy.
 I guess if they find that with each other, I can’t really be mad.”

-I turn on the faucet and splash at the water, just to make it sound like we have an actual purpose in here, but then a random girl comes out of the back stall and pauses as she watches me, so I turn it off.
+I turn on the faucet and splash at the water, just to make it sound like we have an actual purpose in here, but then a random girl comes out of the back stall and pauses, looking at me like I’m off my meds I turn the water off.

 “Well,” Kate says.
 “I’m not supposed to say anything, but Jac told me that she really likes Spencer.
 She says that she feels like they could have fun, like she understands what Spencer’s going through.
 But she feels bad because of your history, and the stuff that happened on the trip.
 If you say anything, she’ll kill me, but I don’t want you to get hurt.”